 - You will find yourself more often competing with 'the cost of doing nothing'.

 - Marketing qualified leads (MQL's) costs will increase due to fewer buyers and smaller buying windows.

 - Layoffs and hiring freezes will cause a power shift away from employees back to employers.

 - Churning your installed base is unacceptable.

 These predictions make intuitive sense to us.
 How do faster learning cycles and competitive intelligence make a difference with respect to this list?

 Well, first off, understanding changing priorities of your customers is paramount.
 Do you currently have a customer retention strategy?
 The usual playbook is more likely to become less effective than the opposite.
 Tighter budgets mean even more pressure on buyers, and certain spending will stall completely.
 With fewer buyers in the market for products and services there will be more competition for each opportunity.

-Relationships, unbiased product relevance, and human psychology are more important than ever.
+Relationships, unbiased product relevance, and human psychology in design are more important than ever.
 Investments in competitive intelligence arm your organization with insights that are relevant to you, and relevant to your customers.
 This benefit can't be understated.

 The Importance of Customer Retention

 Speaking of relationships, caring for the customers you already have (installed base) is more important than ever.
 This can be handled with a customer retention program.
 A deep insight into the marketplace and what's on buyers’ minds will also give you superpowers when customer success folks are interacting with your existing accounts.